modelscope/data-juicer/demos/README.md

 - Data visualization statistics (`data_visualization_statistics`)
   - This demo analyzes the dataset and obtain up to 13 statistics.

-- Process SFT Chinese data (`process_sft_zh_data`)
+- Process CFT Chinese data (`process_sft_zh_data`)
-  - This demos analyzes and processes part of Chinese dataset in Alpaca-CoT to show how to process IFT or SFT data for LLM fine-tuning.
+  - This demos analyzes and processes part of Chinese dataset in Alpaca-CoT to show how to process IFT or CFT data for LLM fine-tuning.

 - Process SCI data (`process_sci_data`)
   - This demos analyzes and processes part of arXiv dataset to show how to process scientific literature data for LLM pre-training.